Metaverse Dualchain Network Architecture Hits Market Cap of $120,824.35 (DNA)

-Metaverse Dualchain Network Architecture (DNA) traded flat against the U.S. dollar during the one day period ending at 17:00 PM Eastern on September 26th.
-Metaverse Dualchain Network Architecture has a total market cap of $120,824.35 and $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last day.
-One Metaverse Dualchain Network Architecture coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last week, Metaverse Dualchain Network Architecture has traded 0% lower against the U.S. dollar.
+Metaverse Dualchain Network Architecture (DNA) traded flat against the dollar during the 1-day period ending at 23:00 PM E.T. on October 1st.
+One Metaverse Dualchain Network Architecture coin can now be purchased for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+During the last seven days, Metaverse Dualchain Network Architecture has traded down 0% against the dollar.
+Metaverse Dualchain Network Architecture has a total market capitalization of $120,824.35 and $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.